 1. Corporate Bonds

 Corporate Bonds investment is whereby a corporation offers debt security, and then investors buy them.
 When you own bonds here as an investor, you earn interest from the one who issued them to you up to the time they mature.
-This type of investment has advantages in a way that you can ask for early payment in case the rates change, and when the bonds mature, you can reclaim its face value.
+This type of investment has advantages in a way that you can ask for early payment in case the rates change, and when the bonds mature, you can reclaim their face value.

 1. Equities

-This is a type of investment fund whereby investment is based in stocks.
-It is also known as stock funds and can be categorized either active or passive depending on how they are managed.
+This is a type of investment fund whereby investment is based on stocks.
+It is also known as stock funds and can be categorized as either active or passive depending on how they are managed.
 Stock mutual funds are grouped concerning the market capital, size of the company, the style of the investment of the stocks and the geography (whether they are domestic or international)

 1. Mixed Assets